lyra/android-ios-sdk-integration-examples/ios/swift/README.md

 // 1.
 Init server comunication class for get createPayment context let serverCommunication = ServerCommunication()

 // 2.
-Execute getProcessPaymentContext for get the formToken (required param in SDK process method) serverCommunication.getPaymentContext { (getContextSuccess, formToken, error) in
+Execute getPaymentContext for get the formToken (required param in SDK process method) serverCommunication.getPaymentContext { (getContextSuccess, formToken, error) in ... let objectResponse = json as?
+[String: Any] let serverResponse = objectResponse["answer"] as?
+[String: Any] let formToken = serverReponse["formToken"] as?
+String

 }
 ```